neopragma/java-fibonacci/README.md

 # java-legacy

-This is a starting point for workshops on dealing with legacy code in Java.
-You can guide people (or do self-directed learning) to identify code smells and apply appropriate refactorings to improve the code.
+This is a starting point for an interview problem or code dojo activity exploring iteration and recursion in Java.